-Here’s everything you need to know about Marvel’s Black Widow (featuring spoilers for Avengers: Endgame).
+Without further ado, here’s everything you need to know about Marvel’s Black Widow.

-In an interview with Marie Claire, Johansson recently gave her thoughts on the film’s setbacks, suggesting that it’s the right course of action for these difficult times.
+In an interview with Marie Claire, Scarlett Johansson gave her thoughts on the film’s multiple delays, suggesting that it’s the right course of action for these unpredictable times.

 “We’re all eager to get the movie out, but more important than anything, everybody wants the experience to feel safe, to have people be able to really feel confident about sitting in an enclosed theatre,” she said.